-Engaging in any Prohibited Uses with a vehicle booked through Turo will be grounds for fines, suspension, and/or cancellation of your membership.
-It will also lower the primary guest’s liability coverage to state minimum limits or nullify coverage where allowable by applicable state law; if the host has encouraged the engagement in a Prohibited Use, their coverage may be similarly reduced.
+Engaging in any Prohibited Uses with a vehicle booked through Turo will be grounds for fines, suspension, and/or removal from the platform.
+It’ll also lower the primary guest’s liability coverage to state minimum limits or nullify coverage where allowable by applicable state law.
+If the host has encouraged the engagement in a Prohibited Use, their coverage may be similarly reduced.
 Engaging in any Prohibited Uses will also eliminate any coverage for the guest for any claims related to physical damage.

 Prohibited vehicle uses and activities include:

 - Permitting someone who is not an Approved Driver* to drive a vehicle booked via Turo.

 - Driving a manual transmission car without being an expert in the use of clutches and manual transmissions.
 Note: If the drivetrain of a manual transmission car is damaged, the primary guest will be presumed to be at fault and will be held fully liable for repair of any damaged components of the car, as further detailed in our Clutch policy.

 - Allowing the vehicle to be pushed or towed by anyone other than an authorized law enforcement or service vehicle.

 - Using a vehicle booked through Turo: